 If you’re looking for an alternative to the bodyweight calf raise exercise that you can do with dumbbells, then the Dumbbell Step-up is the best option.
 It is a great way to build strength and power in your lower body.
-This work out exercise targets hamstrings and quadriceps and also involves calves and glutes & hip flexors.

 The step-up is a great all-round exercise that is perfect for all, since it can be modified to create a challenging workout for anyone, whether you have just started exercising or have been training for years.